37cut/37cut.github.io/files/osu/readme.md

 <b>log</b>:
 <i>04-12-2026</i><br>
-no it is not.<br>
-Eerytime I play 140bpm long streams, it looks/feels terrible:<br>
+everytime I play 140bpm long streams, it looks/feels terrible:<br>
 the latency seems like changing everytime(I mean the game experience in general, it feels different).

 <i>04-11-2026</i><br>
-ok seems like lazer works well, my \`ur fixed and got my strength back.<br>
+ok seems like lazer at least works, my \`ur fixed and got my strength back.<br>
 but what should I do next in order to improve my skill.?